-AWS Lambda is an event-driven computing cloud service from Amazon Web Services that allows developers to provision resources for a programming function on a pay-per-use basis without having to be concerned about what Amazon storage or compute resources will support it.
+AWS Lambda is an event-driven computing cloud service from Amazon Web Services that allows developers to program functions on a pay-per-use basis without having to provision storage or compute resources to support them.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 One of the main benefits of AWS Lambda is that it abstracts server management away from the IT professional.
 With AWS Lambda, Amazon manages the servers, which allows a developer to focus more on writing application code.

 AWS supports code written in a variety of programming languages.
 AWS Lambda languages include Node.js, Python, Java and C#.
 Developers can also use code compiler tools, such as Maven or Gradle, and packages to build functions.

 AWS Lambda functions

 A function is a small piece of programming that carries out a specific task.
 Developers use AWS Lambda to code and run functions in response to specific events in other Amazon cloud services, such as the creation of an object in an Amazon Simple Storage Service (S3) bucket.
 Each Lambda function runs in an isolated computing environment with its own resources and view of the file system.